shex/conf-devcontlv/abstract.md

 applicable in the real life.
 Components are self-contained encapsulation of both the UI and the logic operating it.
-This talk will introduce what are HTML5 Web Components, and how to write reusable components using Ember without the need to wait for spec finalization and nor for the browsers to implement it.
+This talk will introduce what are HTML5 Web Components, and how to write reusable components using Ember without the need to wait for spec finalization nor for the browsers to implement it.